 If you love your friends and family, then you must love humanity.
 If you cherish your home, then you must cherish your planet.
 This is inarguable, because the science is clear: we are one species, and our existence is bound to one planet.
 Before long, every human being will face the same reality.
 Should we fail to cooperate, then we will destroy ourselves.
 But if we work together, guided by reason and compassion, then we can do more than save the world—we can create a world that is abundant beyond measure.

 “If humanity is to survive, then we must mobilize the intellectual community to take its place as the head of the human system.”
-We cannot afford to dismantle the moral and intellectual progress that is, now more than ever, critical to the survival of humankind.
+The continuation of our moral and intellectual progress is, now more than ever, critical to the survival of humankind.

-America is a failed experiment, and so is the civilization it leads.
+America is a failed experiment, and so is the civilization it led.
 It’s time we begin a new experiment, with a new hypothesis: if we should persist as a living system, then we must behave as a living system.
-We must apply the principles of diversity, homeostasis, and adaptation to the structure of every human society.
-With our wealth and technology, we must engineer a civilization that maximizes the mental and physical well-being of every Earthly citizen.
+We should apply the principles of diversity, homeostasis, and adaptation to the structure of human civilization.
+With our wealth and technology, we must engineer a society that maximizes the mental and physical welfare of every Earthly being.
 Surely, achieving such a world will take a transformation of culture that may seem too radical to realize.
 But if humanity is to continue, then our progression towards such a society is essential, and it begins with the intellectual assumption of a moral purpose: we exist to exist, and we live to continue life.
 We are one system, the human system, and every one of us is a necessary component of our unified existence.

 “A new consciousness is developing which sees the earth as a single organism and recognizes that an organism at war with itself is doomed.
 We are one planet.” – Carl Sagan